 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 The University of Oxford has an extensive library system and the Radcliffe Science Library is the main lending service within the University for the material required for the course.
-The Social Sciences Library also holds collections which are valuable for you if your are pursuing a geography programme.
-A tutorial on using the library and IT facilities will be provided at induction by the Geography Subject Librarian.
+The Social Sciences Library also holds collections which are valuable for you if you are pursuing a geography programme.

 Research skills’ training is provided in preparation for your dissertation.
 As well as developing an understanding of the research process, these sessions will cover such things as social surveys, data analysis and statistical techniques.
 Throughout the course, fieldtrips and visits to external organisations support the lectures and seminars and deliver valuable skills training.